Kawasaki Concours: The Heavyweight Champion Claims Her Crown

 The motorcycle that led an entire generation into the future is more alive than ever.
-Technology, esthetics, ergonomics, aerodynamics, all these categories have improved and so did the Kawasaki Concours.
+Technology, aesthetics, ergonomics, aerodynamics, all these categories have improved and so did the Kawasaki Concours.
+While testing this great bike I stumbled upon two accessories, with which I felt safer on the roar.
 Read on to find out more about the ultimate touring bike.

 Close your eyes and think of an iconic non-classic big bike of the 80s and 90s.
 The photo of the Kawasaki Concours comes right to your brain.
 Back when we were watching Robocop and drooling on the vehicles of the future.
 Kawasaki, the huge Japanese vehicle manufacturer, was designing and building them already.